-Each evening, starting at 8 pm, take a stroll through the centre of Lyon, which is transformed by lights and the imaginations of designers from around the world.
-The Festival of Lights highlights the town's outstanding architectural heritage, its rivers and its main monuments and places through a combination of 40 attractions with illuminations, including videos, lasers and LEDs, as well as sound and performing arts.
+Each evening, starting at 7 pm (Thursday and Sunday) or at 8 pm (Friday and Saturday), take a stroll through the centre of Lyon, which is transformed by lights and the imaginations of designers from around the world.
+The Festival of Lights highlights the town's outstanding architectural heritage, its rivers and its main monuments and places through a combination of 65 attractions with illuminations, including videos, lasers and LEDs, as well as sound and performing arts.
 Explore the Presqu'île district in the city centre, as well as Vieux-Lyon (Old Lyon) and Fourvière, where the most spectacular attractions can be found, or the slopes of Croix-Rousse hill where the installations are more intimate and often participative.
 The event programme in the city centre is identical for all four evenings.

 The Festival of Lights was originally a religious festival and is also about showing generosity.
 Each year, a charity organisation is invited to take part in the “Lumignons du Cœur” campaign: buy a lumignon (small lantern) and make your contribution to the huge lit fresco on the site of the ancient Odeon of Fourvière on the 8th of December.
 The money raised will be donated entirely to the organisation (which is different each year).
-This year, profits will be donated to the association Docteur Clown, which entertains children in hospitals.
+This year, profits will be donated to the association APF France Handicap.

 Remember to dress warmly!
 Happy Fête des Lumières!